 Navigating a first-time leadership role often mirrors the challenge of a tightrope walker.
 On one side, there’s a team seeking direction and inspiration; on the other, higher-ups scrutinizing each decision.
 The undercurrent binding these two realms is a vast emotional spectrum, spanning joy, pride, anxiety, fear, and occasional self-doubt.
 Our research—accepted for publication within the British Medical Journal—indicated that approximately 67% of new leaders reported feeling immense pride when their team achieved a milestone.
 Similarly, 72% cited joy when their guidance positively impacted a team member’s growth.

 On the flip side, the pressures are evident too.
-About 58% of respondents confessed to experiencing anxiety when faced with critical decision-making, while 49% felt apprehensive about potential missteps being viewed critically by superiors.
+About 58% of respondents confessed to experience anxiety when faced with critical decision-making, while 49% felt apprehensive about potential missteps being viewed critically by superiors.
 Interestingly, 53% of first-time leaders expressed occasional self-doubt, emphasizing the importance of mentorship and peer support in navigating this intricate leadership terrain.

 The Role of Self-awareness